barckley75/Blender_Neural_Network/README.md

 [Blender 2.93.1](https://www.blender.org), [Animation Nodes 2.2.2](https://animation-nodes.com) (this version still in development).

-Blender Neural Network is an addon f or Blender that creates a panel in the 3D view.
+Blender Neural Network is an addon for Blender that creates a panel in the 3D view.
 With this panel you can create the model of ANN.
 Some examples:

 Input Size = 15, Hidden Layer  = 10, Output = 2